Mikuel210/StarCore/README.md

 # StarCore

-**StarCore is an open-sourced framework for building modular, intelligent systems to manage your life.**
+**StarCore is an open-sourced framework for building systems and protocols to organize your life.**

 Put in other words: It's the coolest and most overkill tool to organize your life you'll ever need.